dmarx/awesome-llm-utilities/README.md

 * https://github.com/jerryjliu/llama_index - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 * https://github.com/stanfordnlp/dsp - 𝗗𝗦𝗣: Demonstrate-Search-Predict.
 A framework for composing retrieval and language models for knowledge-intensive NLP.
 * https://github.com/amazon-science/mm-cot - Multimodal Chain-of-Thought Reasoning in Language Models
+* https://github.com/microsoft/visual-chatgpt - Visual ChatGPT connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting.
+See our paper: [Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models](https://arxiv.org/abs/2303.04671)
+*

 # Coding agents